on abortion as a doula and birth professional

-A baby is nourished at its mother's breast, its heartbeat is entrained to her own, its breathing rhhythms intertwined with hers.
+A baby is nourished at its mother's breast, its heartbeat is entrained to her own, its breathing rhythms intertwined with hers.
 They are one, long after the umbilical cord is severed.

 The mother's conscious choice has to matter more than some objective idea of "saving lives".
-No point saving a fetus' life if its mother's life is considered unworthy of saving.
+No point saving a fetus' life, if its mother's life is considered forfeit.

 Saying that "women deserve better than abortion" is something that anti-choice folks like to say to make it sound like they're looking out for women, but in reality - it's a refusal to accept the systemic challenges to sovereignty, dignity, and right-to-life that women and girls face.